tc39/proposal-rm-builtin-subclassing/README.md

 ## Type II: subclass instance creation in built-in methods

 Type II is supported if built-in methods create new instances of the subclass.
 For example, if `Array.prototype.map` or `Array.from` returns instances of subclasses of `Array`.
-Support for this is provided by delegating to `this.constructor[`@@species`]` inside built-in methods for the default @@species getter.
+Support for this is _subsumed_ by the support for Type III below via `this.constructor[`@@species`]`.

 ### Cost benefit